pioong/connectivity_MCBF/README.md

 - This agent becomes the **prioritized agent**, marked in **red**.
 - Non-prioritized agents are shown in blue.

+### ⚙️ Performance

+The speed of the game depends on how fast your computer can solve the underlying optimization problems in real time.
+If the simulation feels too slow or sluggish, you can adjust the time step `dt` in `drone.py` to reduce the frequency of updates.

+> **Note:** Increasing `dt` too much can cause **chattering** in the control inputs — particularly when both **connectivity** and **collision avoidance** constraints are active.
+This occurs due to **sample-and-hold effects** in the discrete-time controller.

+With reasonable values of `dt`, despite possible chattering, the system should still:
+- **Maintain connectivity**
+- **Avoid collisions**

+This makes the simulation behaviorally accurate even under less-than-ideal timing conditions.

+## 🧪 Simulation Overview

+The simulation models **5 drones**:

+- **1 center drone** starts at the origin and moves back and forth between the **origin** and the **bottom-right corner**.
+- **4 corner drones** are initialized in each corner and use a **proportional controller** to return to their original positions.

+All drones are subject to a **CBF-SDP controller** that:
+- Prevents **collisions**
+- Maintains **connectivity**

+As a result, the drones may temporarily move away from their nominal targets to satisfy safety constraints.

+After the animation finishes, the simulation generates plots showing:
+- 📍 **Position** of each drone over time
+- 🌀 **Velocity** of each drone
+- 📈 **Eigenvalues** of the graph Laplacian, to illustrate connectivity maintenance

 ## Research Context

 This code supports our exploration of: